RezaJF/hess/README.md

 #### Overview

-HESS estimates the amount of variance in trait explained by typed SNPs at each single loci on the genome (local SNP-heritability) from GWAS summary statics, while accounting for linkage disequilibrium (LD).
+HESS estimates the amount of variance in trait explained by typed SNPs at each single locus on the genome (local SNP-heritability) from GWAS summary statistics, while accounting for linkage disequilibrium (LD).

 #### File format

 HESS requires as input: <br/>
 1. GWAS summary statistics <br/>
 2. Reference panel matching the GWAS population <br/>
-3. bed files specifying start and end positions of the loci
+3. bed files specifying start and end positions of each locus

 ###### Summary statistics